What It's About

 MENTIONED IN THIS EPISODE:

-- Delicious Denver Food Tours: The Mile High City has so much to offer in the way of food—be sure to check out Jessica's website if you ever find yourself in the neighborhood!
+- Delicious Denver Food Tours: The Mile High City has so much to offer in the way of food—be sure to check out Jessica's website if you ever find yourself in the neighborhood! (note: Jessica has changed her business name from Savor Denver Food Tours to Delicious after the original recording)

 - Food and Travel Writer Creates Food Tours in Marrakech, Earns $60k Annually: In the North African city of Marrakech, an American expat starts a project that she hopes will earn $200/month in spending money.
 It ends up earning more than $5,000 a month